 Who Benefits from Dual Diagnosis Treatment Centers

-Anyone that is fortunate enough to reach rehab can benefit from the therapies and counseling provided.
-Dual diagnosis patients, especially, benefit in having their addiction addressed along with co-occurring illnesses such as post-traumatic stress disorder (PTSD), depression, or bipolar disorder.
+Anyone fortunate enough to reach rehab can benefit from the therapies and counseling provided.
+The chance to address co-occurring illnesses, such as post-traumatic stress disorder (PTSD), depression, or bipolar disorder, is one reason why dual diagnosis matters.
 These are quite often disorders that can fuel, or lead to, drug addictions.
 In fact, these disorders often make it difficult to recognize the various symptoms of an addiction.
 It is also a fact that people with these disorders can mask them by the drugs they choose to use.
 Clinical rehab professionals have the tools and experience to discover concurring disorders.

 Consider the following tell-tale signs of a drug or alcohol addiction: